OVW Heavyweight Championship

 The OVW Heavyweight Championship is a professional wrestling World heavyweight championship owned by the Ohio Valley Wrestling (OVW) promotion.
 The original championship was designed and created in 1997 by Reggie Parks.
 The title was introduced on August 17, 1997, at an OVW live event, then known as the NWA-OVW Heavyweight Championship due to OVW's relationship with the National Wrestling Alliance (NWA) governing body.
 OVW eventually parted ways with the NWA in October 2001, and the title was renamed the OVW Heavyweight Championship.
 OVW later became a developmental territory for the World Wrestling Entertainment organization, but their partnership eventually ceased on February 7, 2008.
 The title has no known weight-limit, even though it is a heavyweight championship.
 The title has also went through almost 3 different versions in its current twenty-five year run.
 With The first being made by Reggie Parks in 1997, which was then retired and vacated in early 2012.
 The second version would then be made by Reggie Parks and Dave Millican for OVW.
 The current version however was designed and created by Top Rope Belts, and ended up being used from 2012 to the present day.

 Title changes happen mostly at OVW-promoted events.
 The inaugural champion was a man known as Trailer Park Trash.
 His reign began on August 17, 1997, but ended in a vacancy for unknown reasons; it is also unknown how he became the first champion.
 Nick Dinsmore holds the record of most reigns, with ten.
 At 322 days, Rocco Bellagio's reign is the longest in the title's history.
 Rob Conway's fourth reign, Chet the Jett's second reign, and Vladimir Kozlov's only reign are all tied for the record of shortest reign in the title's history at less than one day each.
 Nick Dinsmore's combined ten reign lengths add up to 529 days—the most of any wrestler.
-The current champion is Kal Herro; he defeated Crixus in a tournament final for the vacant title.
-Overall, there have been 146 reigns shared between 79 wrestlers, with 15 vacancies.
+The current champion is Dustin Jacson; he was given the title after then-champion Kal Herro attacked him, violating an agreement with OVW management.
+Overall, there have been 149 reigns shared between 81 wrestlers, with 15 vacancies.
 One of those vacancies was due to then-champion Matt Cappotelli being diagnosed with a malignant brain tumor, and thus he chose to vacate the championship.